What is a spousal IRA?

 Spousal IRA income limits

 Spousal IRA contributions are reported to the IRS each year on your joint federal income tax return.
 If you or your spouse is covered by an employer plan, a contribution to a spousal Traditional IRA may be limited for a deduction from federal income taxes.
-Couples can take a full deduction if their combined adjusted gross income is below $184,000 (2016) or $186,000 (2017) and a partial deduction if it is between $184,000 and $194,000 (2016) or $186,000 and $196,000 (2017).
+If your spouse is covered by an employer plan, couples can take a full deduction based on their combined modified adjusted gross income.
+Click a link below to review the amounts based on income:

 If you can deduct the Traditional IRA contribution, then you will pay taxes on the deductible contribution and earnings when you draw on them in retirement.
 If you can't deduct the contribution now, then you won't have to pay taxes on the non-deductible contributions in the future.
-If a couple's joint income is $194,000 (2016) or $196,000 (2017) or more, they are not eligible to make Roth IRA contributions under the spousal rules.
-IRA contributions can be made until the tax filing deadline for the year on April 15th (without extensions).